 4-1103.1 Administrative special uses.
 The following uses may be allowed in the NR zone with administrative approval, subject to section 11-513 of this ordinance:

 - (A) Restaurant

 - (B) Outdoor garden center

 - (C) Outdoor food and crafts market

+- (D) Overnight pet boarding located in a shopping center

 4-1404 Special uses.
 The following uses may be allowed with a special use permit: